Google Chromebook Pixel Series

 Rating: Total score: 60%

-Source: Computer Totaal Dutch NL→zh-CN Archive.org version
+Source: Computer Totaal NL→zh-CN Archive.org version

 Single Review, online available, Medium, Date: 03/22/2013